-2.2.3 GENERAL FIELD HAZARDS STATEMENT
+2.2.3 General Field Hazards Statement

 Every NHERI@UTexas member participated in a field experiment is required to read and acknowledge a statement describing general field hazards, and provide emergency contact information to the Chief Engineer.
-A sample version of this is in Appendix C. Similar forms are suggested for the non NHERI@UTexas personnel and are to be collected by the Chief Scientist.
+A sample version of this is in Appendix A. Similar forms are suggested for the non NHERI@UTexas personnel and are to be collected by the Chief Scientist.

-2.2.4 MEDICAL INSURANCE
+2.2.4 Medical Insurance

-Every NHERI@UTexas member in a field experiment is required to obtain, at his or her own expense, suitable medical insurance.
-The Chief Engineer will maintain an on-site log of insurance information and emergency contacts for NHERI@UTexas members.
-Similar requirements are suggested for non-UT personnel and pertinent information is to be collected by the Chief Scientist.
+Every NHERI@UTexas member in a field experiment is required to obtain, at their own expense, suitable medical insurance.
+Similar requirements are suggested for non-UT personnel.